meebenitez/meebenitez.github.io/_posts/2017-06-14-why_did_you_want_to_become_a_software_developer.markdown

 I’ve always admired programmers (as I mentioned earlier).
 I’ve always wished I had their superpowers.
 I've worked alongside them in my current career.
 But it was not until I “grew up” and had a kid that I, suddenly, had the drive and discipline to attempt to become one.

 Being a programmer, in my mind, represents freedom.
 It’s the freedom to come up with my own ideas and build them from scratch.
-It’s the freedom to work for anyone (including myself), anywhere in the world (remote work!).
+It’s the freedom to work for anyone (including myself), anywhere in the world (remote work!), in any industry.
 It's the freedom to "sell my product, not my time" so I can be around my son more.
 When I think about what I could be doing as a software developer who programs, the scenarios are endless.

 And now that I’m knee deep in the learning process and solving problems, I’m realizing becoming a programmer is an attainable goal that I’m already very passionate about.
 I look forward to studying, and Code Wars katas have eaten up all my “gaming” time.
 And I’m doing lots of research and creating lists of web and app projects I want to build that I think will have a positive impact on society.